What Is The Minimum Hot Holding Temperature

 • Provide Comprehensive Training: Train all food service staff on proper hot holding procedures, including how to use thermometers, monitor temperatures, and maintain equipment.

-• Emphasize the Importance of Food Safety: Make sure staff understand the importance of maintaining the minimum hot holding temperature and the potential consequences of failing to do so.
+• stress the Importance of Food Safety: Make sure staff understand the importance of maintaining the minimum hot holding temperature and the potential consequences of failing to do so.

-• Regular Refresher Courses: Conduct regular refresher courses to reinforce training and ensure that staff are up-to-date on the latest food safety practices.
+• Regular Refresher Courses: Conduct regular refresher courses to reinforce training and check that staff are up-to-date on the latest food safety practices.

 Common Mistakes to Avoid